dnvriend/study-sbt/README.md

 The rule `task3 := (task3 dependsOn task2 dependsOn task1).value` is the new syntax and will be supported by newer versions of sbt.The following syntax will also work but is deprecated:

+Note: If you are using SBT 1.0 or higher, please replace '<<=' with ':='.

 ```scala
 // define a dependency rule using the '<<=' syntax which is deprecated
 task3 <<= task3 dependsOn task2 dependsOn task1